amis92/RecordGenerator/docs/README.md

 [Development]: #development

 To build the solution, .NET Core SDK v2.1.500 is required, as specified in `global.json`.

-It must be built on Windows with MSBuild toolset (min. v15.0), since it targets Windows frameworks in Attributes package.

 ## Credits
 [Credits]: #credits